SumoLogic/sumologic-otel-collector/docs/Configuration.md

     protocol: rfc5424
 ```

-The basic example for Syslog Receiver with UDP Configuration:
+The following is a basic example for the Syslog Receiver with a UDP Configuration:

 ```yaml
 receivers: